Azerbaijan

 - Conflict And Resilience History

-- Azerbaijan has experienced conflicts such as the Nagorno-Karabakh war, but the nation has shown resilience through cultural preservation and economic development.
+- The region has experienced conflicts, including the Nagorno-Karabakh conflict, but has shown resilience through cultural preservation and economic development.

 - Diaspora Perspectives